ASAS Midwest Section Constitution and Bylaws

 Start of Term

-Terms of office for all officers will begin following the joint ASAS/ADSA Business Meeting held at the annual joint meeting of these regional societies.
+Terms of office for all officers will begin following the annual ASAS Midwest Section Business Meeting.

-Graduate Directors (2) elected by the joint membership of the Midwestern Section of ASAS and the Midwest Branch of ADSA.
-The Graduate Directors are responsible for planning and coordinating all graduate student events for the annual meeting, subject to approval by the Board of Directors.
+The Graduate Directors are responsible for planning and coordinating all graduate student events for the annual sectional meeting, subject to approval by the Board of Directors.

-Although the Midwest Annual Meeting and the Midwest Board of Directors represents joint membership from ASAS and ADSA, the financial records shall be maintained by ASAS in accordance with Illinois and federal law, with expenditures approved by the Midwest ASAS Secretary-Treasurer.
+The financial records for the Midwest section shall be maintained by ASAS in accordance with Illinois and federal law, with expenditures approved by the Midwest ASAS Secretary-Treasurer.

-The Executive Directors of ASAS and ADSA are responsible for submitting an annual report of finances to the Board of Directors at the Board Meeting preceding the Annual Meeting.
+The CEO of ASAS is responsible for submitting an annual report of finances to the Board of Directors at the Board Meeting preceding the Annual Meeting.

-The Board of Directors shall provide this annual report of finances to the membership for their approval at the annual business meeting of the joint societies held during the annual meeting.
+The Board of Directors shall provide this annual report of finances to the membership for their approval at the annual business meeting of the ASAS Midwest Section.

-The parent societies (ASAS and ADSA) for each of the regional societies provide financial support to the annual meeting as specified in their Constitution and Bylaws.
+ASAS, the parent society provides financial support to the annual meeting as specified in their Constitution and Bylaws.

-In the event of dissolution of either the Midwestern Section of ASAS or the Midwest Branch of ADSA, funds remaining in the treasury will be distributed to the parent societies as directed by the Midwest Board of Directors.
+In the event of dissolution of the Midwest Section of ASAS, funds remaining in the treasury will be distributed to National ASAS as directed by the Midwest Board of Directors.

-A registration fee that is recommended by Executive Directors of ASAS and ADSA and approved by the Board of Directors shall be charged at the annual meeting sufficient to finance the expenses of the meeting that are not met from other funds.
+A registration fee that is recommended by the CEO of ASAS and approved by the Board of Directors shall be charged for the annual meeting sufficient to finance the expenses of the meeting that are not met from other funds.

-A proposed amendment to the Constitution or By-Laws may originate from the Board of Directors or by petition signed by 25 members.
-Proposed amendments shall be distributed to the membership (via regular mail, email, or any other means deemed legal by the state of Illinois) at least 30 days prior to the annual meeting for balloting.
-To be counted, the ASAS headquarters staff must receive the ballot not later than 14 days before the first day of the annual meeting.
-A two-thirds majority of the total ballots cast shall be required for the adoption of an amendment to the Constitution or the By-Laws.
+A proposed amendment to the Constitution or Bylaws may originate from the Board of Directors or by petition signed by 25 members.
+Proposed amendments shall be distributed to the membership (via regular mail, email, or any other means deemed legal by the state of Illinois) at least 30 days prior to the annual business meeting for balloting.
+To be counted, the ASAS headquarters staff must receive the ballot not later than 14 days before the day of the annual business meeting.
+A two-thirds majority of the total ballots cast shall be required for the adoption of an amendment to the Constitution or the Bylaws.

-Changes in the ASAS's or the ADSA's Constitution and Bylaws may necessitate changes in this document, and in which case, the Board of Directors of the Midwestern ADSA/ASAS may originate the needed amendments to be voted upon by the membership.
+Changes in the ASAS Constitution and Bylaws may necessitate changes in this document, and in which case, the Board of Directors of the ASAS Midwest Section may originate the needed amendments to be voted upon by the membership.

 Election of Officers

-The nominating committee for the Midwestern Section of ASAS will consist of the Past – President, President and President-Elect.
+The nominating committee for the ASAS Midwest Section will consist of the Past – President, President and President-Elect.

 If these persons are unable to serve in this role, the Board of Directors will appoint committee members as needed.